-If the applicant or client wishes to appeal the rating or denial of the application, the applicant or client shall submit a written request for appeal, which includes any documentation supporting the reasons for the request.
+If the applicant or client wishes to appeal the rating or denial of the application, the applicant or client shall submit a written request for appeal, which includes any documentation supporting the

 C. Appeals

 An applicant or client may file an appeal if the applicant or client wishes to challenge the accuracy of his or her initial rating.